TlaskalV/NMDS_shiny/README.md

 |  sample2   |  2   |   fagus  | 2014     |
 |    sample3     |   1    |  picea   |     2015   |

++ After upload of the tables it is necessary to choose the correct excel sheet by its name

-Its possible to filter OTUs for NMDS construction by abundance treshold in certain number of samples.
++ It is possible to filter OTUs for NMDS construction by abundance treshold in certain number of samples.

++ [Hellinger transformation](http://mb3is.megx.net/gustame/reference/dissimilarity) as optional approach for lowering influence of rare OTUs

++ It is possible to download .csv tables with NMDS values for your own analysis